refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 );
 ```

-That is everything you need to start using NextUI in your refine application.
+That is everything you need to start using NextUI in your Refine application.
 You may need to restart the development server after making the above changes.

-## How to build React admin dashboard with NextUI and refine
+## How to build React admin dashboard with NextUI and Refine

-In this section, we will use the refine app we created above as a template to build a simple React admin dashboard with NextUI and refine.
+In this section, we will use the Refine app we created above as a template to build a simple React admin dashboard with NextUI and refine.
 This section assumes you have installed NextUI and its dependencies.
 We will install additional packages as we build this project.

-The refine team has put together several APIs that you can experiment with when you're learning refine.
+The Refine team has put together several APIs that you can experiment with when you're learning refine.
 In this article, we will create an admin panel using the [Fine foods API](https://api.finefoods.refine.dev/).
 You can click the link to explore the API resources and endpoints available.

 The dashboard we want to create will track the key performance indicators for a restaurant business against set targets.
 The key performance indicators comprise the restaurant's weekly revenue, weekly customers, and weekly orders.